flathub/flathub/README.md

 Flathub always builds in the flatpak branchname "stable", and it always passes --default-name=stable, so you don't need to specify a branch key.
 But if you do (not recommended), it must be "stable".

+Flathub requires that you build against an sdk that is itself hosted on Flathub.
+The same goes for sdk extensions that may be required to build your application.

 All applications in flathub should ship with appstream data.